Have questions about what we do and how to be involved? Here’s all you need to know:

 What area does ANC 1A cover?

-• ANC 1A encompasses most of the Columbia Heights neighborhood.
-Generally speaking, it stretches from Euclid St NW on the southern end to Spring Rd NW on the northern end, with Sherman Ave NW and 16th St NW serving as the east to west boundaries, with some exceptions.
+• ANC 1A encompasses a majority of the Columbia Heights neighborhood.
+Generally speaking, it stretches from Euclid St NW on the southern end to Spring Rd NW on the northern end, with Sherman Ave NW and 16th St NW serving as the east-to-west boundaries, with some exceptions.

 • Ward, ANC, and SMD boundaries are revised every 10 years to match population changes in accordance with the U.S. Census.